 - No new taps are proposed.

-This includes demolition of structures without any plans to rebuild.
+This includes the demolition of structures without any plans to rebuild.

 All termination permits require submission of drawings.
 Single-family homes may submit an 8 ½” x 11” drawing.
 All others must submit a 24” x 36” drawing.
 Drawings must include all applicable PWSA standard details.

 Excavation and removal of existing private portions of abandoned or unused sewer laterals or water service lines are the responsibility of the owner.

 All meters are property of PWSA and should be returned once line is terminated.
 If a tap termination permit is not issued, the property owner will continue to receive a monthly bill.
 NOTE: Contacting our operations department to return a meter without obtaining a termination permit will not stop the property owner from receiving a bill.

 Any work occurring in a PennDOT right-of-way will require a Highway Occupancy Permit.

 All tap termination permits require the submission of the development permit application or residential permit application depending on the scope.